magic-coder/imooc-webpack-react-redux/imooc-react-chat/README.md

 [`public/manifest.json`](public/manifest.json), that you can customize with details specific to your web application.

-When a user adds a web app to their homescreen using Chrome or Firefox on Android, the metadata in [`manifest.json`](public/manifest.json) determines what icons, names, and branding colors to use when the web app is displayed.
+When a user.js adds a web app to their homescreen using Chrome or Firefox on Android, the metadata in [`manifest.json`](public/manifest.json) determines what icons, names, and branding colors to use when the web app is displayed.
 [The Web App Manifest guide](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/)